interlock-network/interlock-docs/whitepaper.md

 ---

 ## Abstract
-The web requires *trust* between participants to reach its fullest potential.
+The web requires *trust* between many participants to reach its fullest potential.
 However, we have centralized the trust-rating function to a handful of gatekeepers, who themselves have questionable credibility and competence.
 We propose a solution that uses blockchain and other